-- nexus to the proposed development and is roughly proportional to the impacts created by the proposed land division or development. - K. Street Names.
+- K. Street Names.
 Except for extensions of existing streets, no street name shall be used which will duplicate or be confused with the name of an existing street.
 Street names and numbers shall conform to the established pattern in the city, as evident in the physical landscape and described in City of Newport Ordinance No. 665, as amended. - L. Alleys.
 Alleys shall be provided in commercial and industrial districts.
 If other permanent provisions for access to off-street parking and loading facilities are provided, the approving authority is authorized to modify this provision if a determination is made that the other permanent provisions for access to off-street parking and loading facilities are adequate to assure such access.
 The corners of alley intersections shall have a radius of not less than 12 feet. - M. Street Trees.
 Trees and other plantings may be installed within proposed or existing rights-of-ways provided they conform to the City's approved Tree Manual. - N. Accessways.
 Accessways must be on public easements or rights-of-way and have a minimum paved surface of 8 feet, with a 2-foot shoulder on each side, within a 12-foot right-of-way. - O. Shared Use Paths.
 A shared use path must be a minimum of 10 feet wide within 14 feet of right-of-way.
-In areas with significant walking or biking demand, as identified in the Newport Transportation System Plan (e.g., Nye Beach Area, Oregon Coast Bike Route) or on ODOT facilities, the path must be 12 feet wide within a right-of-way of 16 feet (see Figure 14.44.060-A).
+In areas with significant walking or biking demand, as identified in the Newport Transportation System Plan (e.g., Nye Beach Area, Oregon Coast Bike Route) or on state facilities, the path must be 12 feet wide within a right-of-way of 16 feet (see Figure 14.44.060-A), unless an alternative width is approved by ODOT.
 A shared use path may be narrowed to 8 feet over short distances to address environmental or right-of-way constraints.